-A cold water fish by nature, lake trout prefer when temperatures are below 55 degrees.
+A cold-water fish by nature, lake trout prefer when temperatures are below 55 degrees.
 They are active early in the season and seem to eat as much as they can before heading for deep, cool water for the summer.

-If trophy fish interest you more than numbers, focus your efforts on the larger lakes across the region, places like Lake Nipigon, Lake of the Woods or the Clearwater Chain.
+If trophy fish interest you more than numbers, focus your efforts on the larger lakes across the region, places like Lake Nipigon, Lake of the Woods, or the Clearwater Chain.
 Fly-in opportunities to remote places like Trout Lake, east of Red Lake, increase the odds even further at catching that fish of a lifetime.
-The Atikokan area has been a hotspot in recent years for monster sized lake trout as well.
+The Atikokan area has been a hotspot in recent years for monster-sized lake trout as well.

 When it comes to finding and catching trout in the spring, the first thing to keep in mind is you do not need to fish deep.
-Lakers takes advantage of the cool water temperatures and stay on the lookout for food.
+Lakers take advantage of the cool water temperatures and stay on the lookout for food.
 Places like wind-blown rocky shorelines and points where schools of baitfish might get pushed up shallow are great places to start your search.

-Trolling with spoons or medium sized crankbaits has always worked well for me and I usually keep my efforts focused on the 15-30 foot of water range.
+Trolling with spoons or medium-sized crankbaits has always worked well for me and I usually keep my efforts focused on the 15-30 foot of water range.
 Once you make contact with a few fish, casting and jigging on specific spots can produce big numbers.
 I like to use a 3/8 ounce jig tipped with a four- or five-inch soft plastic minnow; any white or natural colour is good.

 It should be noted that with this technique, sometimes the bait and hook are swallowed quickly, so if you are planning to catch and release fish, you may want to use barbless hooks or try a different method altogether.
 The newer style circle hooks help with not hooking fish deep as well when using a technique like this.
 Anglers should also keep in mind that some waters have specific lake trout regulations that ban the use of barbs or the use of live or dead bait.